esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 In that belly, in that darkness, Jonah cried out:

-> "In my distress I called to the LORD, and he answered me.
-From the depths of the grave I called for help, and you listened to my cry."
+> "I cried out to the LORD in my great trouble, and he answered me.
+I called to you from the land of the dead, and LORD, you heard me!"
 >
-> — Jonah 2:2 (The Message)
+> — Jonah 2:2 (NLT)

 He didn't clean himself up first.
 Didn't earn the right to be heard.
 From the grave of his own making, from the consequences of his own rebellion, he cried out.